EMPLOYEE BENEFIT PLANS

 Our investment strategy with respect to pension assets is to pursue an investment plan that, over the long term, is expected to protect the funded status of the plan, enhance the real purchasing power of plan assets, and not threaten the plan's ability to meet currently committed obligations.
 Additionally, our investment strategy is to achieve returns on plan assets, subject to a prudent level of portfolio risk.
 Plan assets are invested in a broad range of investments.
 These investments are diversified in terms of domestic and international equities, both growth and value funds, including small, mid and large capitalization equities; short-term and long-term debt securities; real estate; and cash and cash equivalents.
 The investments are further diversified within each asset category.
 The portfolio diversification provides protection against a single investment or asset category having a disproportionate impact on the aggregate performance of the plan assets.

 Our pension plan assets are managed by outside investment managers.
 The investment managers value our plan assets using quoted market prices, other observable inputs or unobservable inputs.
 For certain assets, the investment managers obtain third-party appraisals at least annually, which use valuation techniques and inputs specific to the applicable property, market, or geographic location.
-During 2013, there were no transfers in or out of Level 3 assets.
+During 2012, there was a net transfer out of Level 3 assets of $7 million due to a change in the significance of unobservable inputs for several investments, which are immaterial both individually and in the aggregate.
+These assets are all contained within the real estate/other category.

 We have established target allocations for each asset category.
 Our pension plan assets are periodically rebalanced based upon our target allocations.